hannesdatta/course-odcm/content/docs/about/_index.md

 Feedback is appreciated always.

-## Contributors
+## Instructors and Creators

-This course has been created by [Hannes Datta](https://hannesdatta.com) and [Roy Klaasse Bos](http://royklaassebos.nl/) from Tilburg University.
+The course is coordinated and instructed by [Hannes Datta](https://hannesdatta.com).
+Course material, if not indicated otherwise, has been developed by [Hannes Datta](https://hannesdatta.com) and [Roy Klaasse Bos](http://royklaassebos.nl/) from Tilburg University.

 ## Acknowledgements

-The content of the tutorials has been inspired by a variety of online resources:
+In developing this course, we have borrowed from some of the finest (open) content on the web, among others:

 * Adam Williamson.
 (2020).
 [Python coding - How to access the Reddit API tutorial](https://www.youtube.com/watch?v=Mw-dsY8UKVs).
 * Brian C. Keegan.
 (2019).
 [Web Data Scraping S2019](https://github.com/CU-ITSS/Web-Data-Scraping-S2019).
 * Colt Steele.
 (2020).
 [The Modern Python 3 Bootcamp](https://www.udemy.com/course/the-modern-python3-bootcamp/).